Ibrahim-saliu/aws-bootcamp-cruddur-2023/journal/week1.md

 - Then I stopped and terminated my provisioned EC2 instance.

-#### AN OBSERVATION WAS THAT I COULD NOT SEE THE CRUDS ON THE CRUDDUR HOMEPAGE WHEN I RAN IT ON MY LOCAL HOST ON ON THE EC2 INSTANCE even though I USED THE SAME IMAGE.
+## AN OBSERVATION WAS THAT I COULD NOT SEE THE CRUDS ON THE CRUDDUR HOMEPAGE WHEN I RAN IT ON MY LOCAL HOST ON ON THE EC2 INSTANCE even though I USED THE SAME IMAGE.

+#### Implement a healthcheck in the V3 Docker compose file